jozefvaclavik/docker_workshop/day_1/part_6/README.md

 Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them
 ```

 You can see the build was actually re-using already cached images.
-If you list `docker images`, you will see one new line
+If you list `docker image ls`, you will see one new line

 ```sh
 REPOSITORY            TAG                                  IMAGE ID       CREATED             SIZE